standardforever/printf/README.md

-This ALX project produce a protype of printf in c
+This directory contains prototype of printf function.
+Task assigned by ALX school